 Young and old can enjoy the pleasure of fishing in whatever form they choose, sport fishing or conservation fishing.
 For conservation reasons, fishing laws limit the number of fish an angler may catch or possess.
 The number depends on the type of licence the angler holds, the fish species, where the fish is caught and, in some cases, the size of the fish.

 The Sport Fishing Licence Tag is for anglers who wish to have full catch and possession fishing privileges.
 For limits and regulations in Zone 5, please see the realted links to the right.

 If you prefer catch and release practices, consider the Conservation Fishing Licence Tag.
 With a Conservation Fishing Licence Tag accompanying the Outdoors Card, the angler observes a catch and possession limit that is lower (in most cases) than that of sport fishing licence tag holder.

 Invading species are one of the greatest threats to the biodiversity of Ontario’s waters, wetlands and woodlands.
 Originating from other regions of the world, and in the absence of their natural predators or controls, invading species can have devastating effects on native species, habitats and ecosystems.

-Invading species extremely adaptable and have high reproduction rates enabling them to spread.
+Invading species are extremely adaptable and have high reproduction rates enabling them to spread.
 Unchecked, these invaders will outcompete native fish and wildlife and unbalance natural ecosystems.
 The Rusty Crayfish and Spiny Water Flea are now found in Lake of the Woods and it’s become hard to find our natural Green Grey Crayfish as their population has already been negatively impacted by the competition.